Dion Fortune's "Mystical Meditations on the Collects"

-"Almighty and Everlasting God, look mercifully upon our infirmities….."
+The words of this week's Collect are: "Almighty and Everlasting God, look mercifully upon our infirmities….."

 Keynote: Protection from evil

-The key to understanding this Collect lies in the image of ‘standing upright.’
+One of the keys to understanding this Collect lies in the image of ‘standing upright.’
 If we imagine ourselves standing in this posture it can evoke an image of a clear flow of energy channelled through our entire selves, integrating body mind and spirit, and connecting heaven with earth.

 Keynote: True religion